Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_Shockwave/big_data.md

 </ul>
 <p>These measurements are taken at the <strong>start</strong> and <strong>end</strong> of the code execution that processes a large dataset.
 Each experiment is repeated <strong>three times</strong> to calculate the <strong>average</strong> processing time and memory usage for greater accuracy.</p>

+<p>Figure 4.1 shows the code snippet of the libraries imported for performance measurement and the initialization of starting variables.</p>

 <div align="center">
   <img src="figures/analysis_initial.png" width="700">
   <p><strong>Figure 4.1:</strong> Code snippet for importing libraries and initializing performance tracking</p>
 </div>

+<p>Figure 4.2 shows the code snippet for recording final variables and calculations to determine the actual time taken for operation processing and total memory used.</p>

 <div align="center">
   <img src="figures/analysis_final.png" width="700">